 One of MIAW’s major initiatives is the Faces of Mental Illness campaign, a national outreach campaign featuring the stories of Canadians living in recovery from mental illness.
 Thousands of pieces of MIAW posters, brochures, and bookmarks featuring the Faces are disseminated to hundreds of organizations across Canada in an effort to raise awareness and end the stigma associated with mental illness.

-This year also marks the addition of a new component of MIAW: the Faces of Mental Illness Breakfast.
+The Faces of Mental Illness Breakfast will take place once more in Ottawa this year.
 This marquee event takes place in October and brings together Members of Parliament, prominent decision makers, the Faces from the Faces of Mental Illness campaign, and CAMIMH members to express support for current mental health initiatives and engage in a discussion regarding the need for increased access to mental health services for all Canadians.

 Established in 1998, CAMIMH is an alliance of national organizations whose activities span the broad continuum of mental health.
 They represent: consumers and their families; health care and social service providers; professional associations; and community and research organizations.
 Together, they constitute a vibrant network of national, provincial and community-based organizations dedicated to serving the mental health needs of the people of Canada from coast-to-coast-to-coast.
 CAMIMH’s mission is to promote and facilitate the development, adoption, and implementation of a national action plan on mental illness and mental health.